Thurman1776-/fudux/README.md

 Note that `ContentView` is using indiscriminately the `dispatch` function originally declared in `IntegrateFuduxApp`.
 Again, do not take this as the way to establish these relationships, you're free to do whatever you want.
 This is just for demonstration purposes.

 Whenever you tap on the `Tap to increase` or `Tap to decrease` buttons, they will emit corresponding actions.
-Such actions will go through to store & and its reducers.
+Such actions will go through to the store & and its reducers.
 Because of the nature of SwiftUI, any change to `appState` in `IntegrateFuduxApp` will trigger a UI update.

 ### Managing side effects